 Receive action alerts, breaking medical news, e-newsletters, and special offers via e-mail.

 Each day during the Kickstart, we provide recipes and suggestions for every meal.
 Don’t let this overwhelm you.
 We want you to know there are tons of options, but you get to pick and choose how many recipes you make each day or week—and how much of each recipe you make.
 For those of you cooking for four to six people, the serving size of the provided recipes will be spot-on.
 But if you are cooking for just yourself or one other person, you may consider cutting the recipe in half or making the full amount and freezing it.
 We recommend trying to cook a big batch and eating off of it for a few days.
 This will save you time and keep you eating healthy meals.
-And for those of you cooking for one, you might check out the book Vegan Cooking for One by Leah Leneman.
+And for those of you cooking for one, check out the book Vegan Cooking for One by Leah Leneman.
+We've also added a list of vegan convenience foods.

 Breakfast: Apple Cinnamon Oatmeal (make enough for Wednesday)